 Chalk pastels are a type of soft pastel manufactured by combining dry pigments with binders and then pouring the mixture into molds.

 The great thing about chalk pastels is that they are very versatile – you can use them for detailed work and loose sketches.
-They also come in a wide range of colors, perfect for creating vibrant artwork.
+They also come in many colors, perfect for creating vibrant artwork.

-Unfortunately, pastels can be tricky to work with and messy, so many artists avoid them.
+Unfortunately, pastels can be tricky and messy, so many artists avoid them.
 Spray fixative is a solution used to preserve pastel sketches.
 But using a spray fixative has certain advantages and disadvantages.

 When Should Artists Use A Fixative On Pastel Drawings